Jeunese/jeunese.github.io/docs/guidelines.md

 # Technical writing guidelines

+## Product documentation

+Product documentation covers:

+- What the product is.
+- Why anyone would use the product.
+- What the dependencies are.
+- How the product relates to other products.
+- How and where to get the product.
+- How to install the product.
+- How to configure the product.
+- The end-to-end technical workflow for setting up the product.

+Be careful not to repeat Marketing or Sales content.
+The focus should be on the product's capabilities and use cases.

+## Product knowledge guidelines

 Before writing technical content for product documentation, you should:

 -  Understand the user persona: whether they're: network, IT, or security administrators; security officers; end-users; or data analysts.